 The use of two EMG muscle potential sites used for proportional or digital actuation of five functions of two electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
 One of the five functions is used for mode switching between the two components being controlled.

 Dual EMG muscle potential sites used for proportional or digital actuation of seven functions of three electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
 One of the seven functions is used for mode switching between the three components being controlled.

 The use of dual EMG muscle potential sites used for proportional or digital actuation of two opposing functions of an electric powered component with a dual control myoelectric processor.

 The inability to control the passage of urine – ranging from occasional urine leakage to the complete inability to hold any urine.

 Urinary Pouching System

-Urostomates can use either one or two-piece systems.
-However, these systems also contain a special valve or spout which adapts to either a leg bag or to a night drain tube connecting to a special drainable bag or bottle.
+Also known as an ostomy pouching system, this type of system is a prosthetic medical device designed with a special valve or spout which adapts to either a leg bag or to a night drain tube connecting to a special drainable bag or bottle.

 Armrests that are specially designed for wheelchairs and wheelchair users to help them with upper body balance while seated.
 Armrests are available in a variety of styles including flip-up, fixed, or detachable.